Proline racemase: Structural studies

 The biochemical mechanism of proline racemase was first put forward in the late sixties by Cardinale and Abeles using the Clostridium sticklandii enzyme, CsPRAC.
 The catalytic mechanism of proline racemase was late revisited by Buschiazzo, Goytia and collaborators that, in 2006, resolved the structure of the parasite TcPRAC co-crystallyzed with its known competitive inhibitor - pyrrole carboxylic acid (PYC).
 Those studies showed that each active enzyme contains two catalytic pockets.
 Isothermal titration calorimetry then showed that two molecules of PYC associate with TcPRAC in solution, and that this association is time-dependent and most probably based on mechanism of negative cooperativity.
 Complementary biochemical findings are consistent with the presence of two active catalytic sites per homodimer, each pertaining to one enzyme subunit, challenging the previously proposed mechanism of one catalytic site per homodimer previously proposed.

 Mechanism

 The proline racemase active site contains two general bases, each of them a Cys, located on either side of the alpha-carbon of the substrate.
 In order to work properly, one Cys must be protonated (a thiol, RSH) and the other must be deprotonated (a thiolate, RS–).

 Inhibition

-Proline racemase is inhibited by pyrrole-2-carboxylic acid, a transition state analogue that is flat like the transition state.
+Proline racemase is inhibited by pyrrole-2-carboxylic acid (P2C), a transition state analogue that is flat like the transition state.
+P2C acts as a competitive inhibitor, due to the chemical’s similarity to the transition state of the natural proline substrate.
+Inhibition of the active site Cys130 and Cys300 residues prevents the conversion of proline enantiomers.
+Pyrrole-2-carboxylic acid (P2C) reveals the presence of one catalytic center per monomer, with two Cys residues present to perform acid/base catalysis, utilizing a carbanion stabilization mechanism.
+The catalytic residues are 3.5 angstroms away from the molecule of P2C.